 Some creditors will send account information to one, but not all three, nationwide credit reporting agencies.

-The nationwide credit reporting agencies themselves do not indicate whether they will add accounts to your report if you (not the creditor) reports them, or whether they will charge you to do so.
+The nationwide credit reporting agencies themselves don't specifically say that they will add accounts to your report if you (not the creditor) report them or whether they will charge you to do so.
 But it doesn't hurt to try.

-So, if a creditor isn't already providing information to the credit reporting agencies, it may not want to spend the resources necessary to do so just for your account.
+So, if a creditor isn't already providing information to the credit reporting agency, it might not want to spend the resources necessary to do so just for your account.
 But again, it's worth a try.